wavemaker/docs/website/blog/2020-06-25-wavemaker-openapi-postgrest-support.md

        }
    }
 ```
-The above document indicates that the POST API expects a body parameter of the type **Employee**, therefore expecting empId and empName.
+The above document indicates that the POST API expects an **employee** parameter of the type **Employee** in body and a **Prefer** parameter in header, therefore expecting the below parameters:
+- Prefer in header
+- empId and empName in Request Body

 Now let us see an OpenAPI document generated out of PostgREST.
 ```
 {
     "paths":{
-        "/todos":{
+        "/employees":{
             "post":{
                 "parameters":[
                     {
-                        "$ref":"#/parameters/body.todos"
-                    },
-                    {
-                        "$ref":"#/parameters/select"
+                        "$ref":"#/parameters/body.employee"
                     },
                     {
                         "$ref":"#/parameters/preferReturn"